 AMP may designate other days as requiring standby duty shifts for which the same provisions above would apply.
-Compensation for such shifts shall be paid at the rate of two (2) hours at the straight time rate of pay per eight (8) hours shift of Standby Duty.
+Compensation for such shifts shall be paid at the rate of one and one-half (11/2)two (2) hours at the straight time rate of pay per eight (8) hours shift of Standby Duty.